 The guidelines include: PH value maximum 5, sulfur dioxide maximum 25 mg / kg, alcohol content maximum 1% vol and by means of refractometer measured at 20 ° C sugar content not below 61.7%.
 The concentrate only has about one-fifth of the original volume.
 In Austria and Germany RTK becomes the enrich (Alcohol increase) used by quality wines, but this is not for premium wines (in Austria from Cabinet) is allowed.
-As a means to sweetening RTK in Austria is only for simple Wine (Table wine) and country wine ( Wine PGI ), in Germany as so called Süßreserve also for quality wine but not for Prädikatswein, In colder vineyards, RTK is also used to blend simple, acidified wines to sweeten and soften them.
-In England, it is also common, as a British Wine (also Made Wine) designated wine to produce (ie without grapes).
+As a means to sweetening is RTK in Austria only for simple Wine (Table wine) and country wine ( Wine PGI ), in Germany as so called Süßreserve also for quality wine but not for Prädikatswein, In colder vineyards, RTK is also used to blend simple, acidified wines to sweeten and soften them.
+In England, it is also common to use it as a British Wine (also Made Wine) to produce wine (ie without grapes).
 The world's largest producer of RTK is South Africa, In Europe, large quantities are in Italy.
 France and Spain produced.

 Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,